simone84/cision-test/README.md

 ```
 TBH not to much to say... few resources using the name prefix.
 In this way you can reuse the same code and
 DRY.
 If you want to spin up a new unvironment you will need only a new tfvars file
+Having a local vault raft cluster I decided to integrate it with the module.
+This will mark policy and the
+assume role as sensitive over the building.
 ```